 Benefits of Organic Coffee

 It’s a common belief that organic foods provide more health benefits than their non-organic counterparts.
-We’ll discuss that shortly – after first asking what many consumers might consider the more important question.
+We’ll discuss that shortly – after answering the two questions many consumers might consider more important.

 Does Organic Coffee Taste Better?